greenelab/connectivity-search-manuscript/manuscript.md

 These paths are generated on-the-fly through a Cypher query to the Hetionet Neo4j database.

 It is desirable to have a consolidated view of paths across multiple metapaths.
-Therefore, we calculate a _path score_ hueristic, which can be used to compare the importance of paths bewteen metapaths.
+Therefore, we calculate a _path score_ heuristic, which can be used to compare the importance of paths between metapaths.
-The path score equals the proportion of the DWPC contributd by a path multiplied by the magnitude of the DWPC's _p_-value (-log~10~(_p_)).
+The path score equals the proportion of the DWPC contributed by a path multiplied by the magnitude of the DWPC's _p_-value (-log~10~(_p_)).
 To illustrate, the paths webapp panel includes the following information (Figure {@fig:webapp}C):
 <!-- https://github.com/greenelab/connectivity-search-frontend/blob/63bb4acbcebe4b346882754719071856b30b43ba/src/definitions.json -->